joreilly86/open-webui/README.md

 ## Your AI Assistant for Structural Engineering 🏗️

-Structural_Llama leverages advanced language modelling to aid structural engineers.
+Structural_Llama 🦙 leverages advanced language modelling to aid structural engineers.
 It offers insights and assistance with common tasks.
 This open-source project brings the power of large language models like Llama2 directly to your machine with a user-friendly interface.
 Expand functionality even further by connecting your OpenAI API key for full ChatGPT capabilities – all within a single platform.

-This app runs locally on Docker for enhanced privacy.
+💻 This app runs locally on Docker for enhanced privacy.
 Your data is analyzed directly on your device using a local model.

 Whether you're a student, practicing engineer, or researcher, Structural_Llama can help you:

-- **Understand complex concepts:** Get in-depth explanations of structural design principles, analysis methods, failure modes, and code requirements. 📘
+📘 Understand complex concepts: Get in-depth explanations of structural design principles, analysis methods, failure modes, and code requirements.
-- **Solve problems efficiently:** Receive guidance on design calculations, optimization approaches, and troubleshooting structural issues. 💡
+💡 Solve problems efficiently: Receive guidance on design calculations, optimization approaches, and troubleshooting structural issues.
-- **Enhance your code:** Get Python code suggestions (using NumPy, SciPy, and other relevant libraries) for analysis, visualization, and automating calculations. 💻
+💻 Enhance your code: Get Python code suggestions (using NumPy, SciPy, and other relevant libraries) for analysis, visualization, and automating calculations.
-- **Stay code-compliant:** Get references to relevant design standards and regulations (AISC, ACI, CSA, Eurocode, etc.). 📚
+📚 Stay code-compliant: Get references to relevant design standards and regulations (AISC, ACI, CSA, Eurocode, etc.).

-* **📢 PSA: Do not rely on this model for creating correct structural calculations.
-It still has a long way to go!** (note: the model is primed for Python, VS Code and Poetry; this can be easily modified).
+📢 Important Note: Do not rely on this model for creating correct structural calculations.
+It still has a long way to go!
+(Note: the model is primed for Python, VS Code and Poetry; this can be easily modified).

 ## Requirements 📋